AAP seeks 48-hour campaigning ban on Amit Shah

 "Today we met Election Commission and demanded that Amit Shah be banned for 48 hours from campaigning.
 FIR should also be lodged against all their leaders who made and circulated such fake videos and all such tweets be deleted," Singh told reporters.
 Eight BJP MPs visited the schools and on Tuesday shared videos of their findings.

 "This shows that in these elections in Delhi, the BJP is a party without any mission or vision.
 It is difficult to even imagine that the Union Home Minister is circulating a fake video and insulting the entire education system of Delhi," he said.
-The AAP leader said Shah should apologise to all the people, students, teachers and parents in Delhi for insulting them for their shameless conduct.
+The AAP leader said Shah should apologise to the people, students, teachers and parents in Delhi for insulting them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)